MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ---

 The [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md) provided a deep dive into large language models (LLMs) and their inner workings, the training and fine-tuning process, and their various applications.
-Now, we take a step further and explore how LLMs can be used in practice and how they can best be applied to specific tasks.
+Now, we go further and explore how LLMs can be used in practice and how they can best be applied to specific tasks.

 ## The LLM Ecosystem

 Deployed in late 2022, OpenAI's ChatGPT showed the world the potential of LLMs.
 The release was one of the first times an LLM got deployed in a way that allowed users to interact with it for free, at a massive scale, via a simple chat-based interface.
-What was meant to be a research preview turned into the most popular app ever (back then).
+What was meant to be a research preview turned into the most popular app ever (in 2022).

 ChatGPT hasn't remained the sole player in the chat-based LLM space.
 A whole ecosystem of LLMs and providers has emerged, each with their own strengths and weaknesses.
 Some of the most popular LLMs apart from ChatGPT are: